Ranked PvP Guide (2018)

 - Never rush Nausica in completely on her own.
 They will kill her quite quickly, and it’ll be a 4v3.

 - Same rule as with privy.
-Kill the units, and then kill the pirate (unless you can certainly one-round the pirate).
+Kill the units (particularly Chantal and Scratch), and then kill the pirate (unless you can certainly one-round the pirate).

 - They will run 1-2 absorbs and some will use them in the early game, especially if they have Scratch.
 These are primary targets for our purge or our/our companion’s surge of technomancy.
 If you don’t purge them, know that your hides will not break upon attacking them unless the absorb also breaks